Free shipping on orders $75+

 5. Pregnancy

 During pregnancy, hormonal and physiological changes in the body can influence various aspects of health, including urinary patterns.
 Oily urine during pregnancy may be attributed to a combination of factors.
-Increased hormonal activity and changes in metabolism can alter the composition of urine, potentially leading to the appearance of oiliness.
+Increased hormonal activity and changes in metabolism can alter the composition of urine, potentially leading to changes in the the appearance of urine.

 Additionally, prenatal vitamins, which are commonly prescribed during pregnancy, may contain fat-soluble components that can contribute to changes in urine texture.
 It's essential for pregnant individuals to maintain proper hydration throughout their pregnancy to support overall health and ensure adequate urine dilution.